EventStore/documentation/docs/clients/dotnet/5.0/subscriptions/README.md

 ## Volatile subscriptions

-This subscription calls a given function for events written after establishing the subscription.
+This subscription calls a given function for events appended after establishing the subscription.
 They are useful when you need notification of new events with minimal latency, but where it's not necessary to process every event.

 For example, if a stream has 100 events in it when a subscriber connects, the subscriber can expect to see event number 101 onwards until the time the subscription is closed or dropped.

 ## Catch-up subscriptions

 This subscription specifies a starting point, in the form of an event number or transaction file position.
-You call the function for events from the starting point until the end of the stream, and then for subsequently written events.
+You call the function for events from the starting point until the end of the stream, and then for subsequently appended events.

-For example, if you specify a starting point of 50 when a stream has 100 events, the subscriber can expect to see events 51 through 100, and then any events are subsequently written until you drop or close the subscription.
+For example, if you specify a starting point of 50 when a stream has 100 events, the subscriber can expect to see events 51 through 100, and then any events are subsequently appended until you drop or close the subscription.

 ## Persistent subscriptions